 Identifying noncompliance, although regular blood level monitoring is not indicated in most patients

 Identifying states of altered drug metabolism when used in conjunction with CYP2D6 genotyping

-Steady-state serum concentrations associated with optimal response to paroxetine are in the range of 30 ng/mL to 90 ng/mL.
+Steady-state serum concentrations associated with optimal response to paroxetine are in the range of 30 to 120 ng/mL.

 The most common toxicities associated with excessive serum concentration are asthenia, anticholinergic effects, anxiety, blurred vision, and changes in sexual function.
-Toxic range: 400 ng/mL.
+Toxic range: > or =400 ng/mL.